LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

           - The congressional district that the bill or resolution sponsor represents.
           - Note that this element will be "0" for states, territories, or districts where there is only one congressional district.
 - `<cosponsors>`
   - Parent container for any cosponsors of the bill or resolution.
-A `<cosponsors>` element may include the following children:
+A `<cosponsors>` element may include the following children (the below counts are taken from https://api.data.gov/congress/v3/bill/117/s/3580/cosponsors):
     - `<countIncludingWithdrawnCosponsors>` (e.g. 31)
       - The total number of cosponsors of the bill or resolution, including any withdrawn cosponsors.
     - `<count>` (e.g. 30)